adamse/ghc/docs/users_guide/glasgow_exts.rst

    ``x``.
 With ``Strict``, both become strict because ``f``'s argument gets an implict bang.

+.. _strict-modularity:

 Modularity
 ----------

-These extensions only affects definitions in this module.
+``Strict`` and ``StrictData`` only affects definitions in the module they are used in.
 Functions and data types imported from other modules are unaffected.
 For example, we won't evaluate the argument to ``Just`` before applying the constructor.
 Similarly we won't evaluate the first argument to ``Data.Map.findWithDefault`` before applying the function.

 This is crucial to preserve correctness.
 Entities defined in other modules might rely on laziness for correctness (whether functional or